codingcatgirl/choo/docs/transit/models.rst

             Returns a new ``Results`` instance with all objects that do not match the given Request removed.

-.. py:class:: Collectable(Searchable)
+.. py:class:: Collectable

-    An object that can be collected.
+    A :py:class:`Searchable` that can be collected.
 It has an ID and it really exists and is not some kind of data construct.

     .. py:attribute:: _ids